M66B/FairEmail/FAQ.md

 A message will be consired safely transported if every [Received](https://datatracker.ietf.org/doc/html/rfc2821#section-4.4) header:

-* contains the word 'TLS'
+* contains the phrase 'using TLS' or 'version=TLS'
 * contains the phrase 'qmail <nnn> invoked by uid <nnn>'
 * has a *by* with a local address (site local or localhost)
 * has a *from* with a local address